litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 2. **View Your OmniAccount**: After connecting, you'll see your pre-calculated OmniAccount address

-3. **Fund Your Account**: Send some ETH to your OmniAccount address
+3. **Fund Your Account**: Send ETH or tokens to your OmniAccount address
+   - Select the token type (ETH, USDC, or USDT)
+   - Use the "Mint Test Tokens" button to get test USDC/USDT
-   - Use MetaMask to send ETH to the displayed address
+   - Send tokens to the displayed address
-   - Or use Anvil's funded accounts
+   - Monitor all token balances in real-time

 4. **Authorize Root Key**: Once funded, authorize your wallet as a root signer
    - This deploys your OmniAccount contract
    - Adds your wallet as an authorized signer

+5. **Manage Signers**: After deployment, manage authorized signers
+   - View all current authorized signers
+   - Add new signers by entering their address
+   - Remove existing signers (except yourself while connected)

 ## Verifying On-Chain

-To verify your OmniAccount was created and the root signer was added:
+To verify your OmniAccount was created and signers were added:

 ```bash
 # From the aa-contracts directory